eddmann/eddmann.github.io/_posts/2014/2014-04-17-tuples-in-php.md

 ## Creating a Typed Tuple

-As explained above I was very impressed by the implementations use of data-types, as such, I explored how I could create new tuple data-types based on the prototype (that could be ideally type-hinted).
+As explained above, I was very impressed by the implementation's use of data types.
+As such, I explored how I could create new tuple data types based on the prototype, which could ideally be type-hinted.
-I was able to achieve this by way of the 'eval' function (our good friend), dynamically creating a new class based on the provided details.
+I was able to achieve this by using the `eval` function (our good friend), dynamically creating a new class based on the provided details.
-To provide the user with a more friendly way to create the data-type (inspired by Python) I also create a function (going by the same name) that returns a new instance of the class when invoked.
+To provide the user with a friendlier way to create the data type (inspired by Python), I also created a function (using the same name) that returns a new instance of the class when invoked.
-Below is a similar example to the one displayed above, this time however, we are creating and using a new tuple data-type called Point.
+Below is a similar example to the one displayed above; this time, however, we are creating and using a new tuple data type called _Point_.

 ```php
 Tuple::type('Point', [ 'double', 'double' ]);